sSolsta/fancy-1.9-level-reuploader/README.md

     - changed both 1.9 and 2.2 endpoints to use https (sending plaintext passwords over unencrypted http is not good)
     - updated text to read "2.2" instead of "2.1"
     - removed temporary warning from layer fixing
+- 23 october 2025 (v2.17):
+    - changed gdps server link and level download link so that it works again
+    - changed name from ssolsta to solstacoded

 ## future plans